-- Assessments: Assessments would charge a fee based on land areas.
+- Pumping Fees: Pumping fees would implement a charge for pumping that would be used to fund GSP implementation activities.
+To meet the funding needs of the GSP, fees would be lower when pumping is higher, such as current pumping levels, and higher when pumping is lower, such as when sustainable pumping levels are achieved.
+Although this funding approach would meet the financial needs of the GSP and CBGSA, it may discourage pumping reductions due to cost.
+The financing plan developed by the CBGSA would evaluate how to balance the need for funding with encouraging pumpers to commit to compliance with desired groundwater pumping reduction goals. - Assessments: Assessments would charge a fee based on land areas.
 There are two methods for implementing an assessment based on acreage.
 The first option would assess a fee for all acres in the Basin outside of those in federal lands.
 This option would not distinguish between land use types.
 The second option would be to assess a fee only on irrigated acres.
 Similar to the pumping fee approach, assessment based on irrigated acreage could affect agricultural operations and contribute to land use conversions, which could affect the assessment amount or ability to fully fund GSP implementation. - Combination of fees and assessments: This approach would combine pumping fees and assessments to moderate the effects of either approach on the economy in the Basin.
 This approach would likely include an assessment that would apply to all acres in the Basin, rather than just to irrigated acreage.
 It would be coupled with a pumping fee to account for those properties that use more water than others.

-During development of a financing plan, the CBGSA would also determine whether to apply fees across the Basin as a whole or just within the management areas.
+During development or refinement of a financing plan, the CBGSA would also determine whether to apply fees across the Basin as a whole or just within the management areas.
 The CBGSA may choose to apply an assessment across the Basin and a pumping fee within the management areas, or choose to set different levels of assessments or fees based on location within a management area or not, or they may choose another combination of the above approaches based on location.
 On July 10, 2019, the CBGSA Board voted to use a groundwater extraction fee to provide funding for CBGSA activities during the first year of GSP implementation and, on November 6, 2019, the Board established a groundwater extraction fee for the 2020 calendar year.
+The CBGSA has continued to apply groundwater extraction fees annually in the years since then.
+This strategy may be modified in the future by changing to land assessments, modifying fees/assessments based on location or usage, or some other methodology as deemed appropriate to the CBGSA.
 Prior to implementing any fee or assessment program, the CBGSA would complete a rate assessment study and other analysis consistent with the requirements of Proposition 218.

 The CBGSA will pursue grants and loans to help pay for project costs to the extent possible.
-If grants or loans are secured for project implementation, potential pumping fees and assessments may be adjusted to align with CBGSA operating costs and ongoing GSP implementation activities.
-A potential hurdle to the use of state grant funding is that delays in payment by the State can cause hardship for disadvantaged communities such as those in the Cuyama Basin.
-Therefore, it would be appropriate to expedite payments associated with DWR grant funding.
+If grants or loans are secured for project implementation, potential pumping fees and assessments may be adjusted to align with operating costs of the CBGSA and ongoing GSP implementation activities.
+A potential hurdle to the utilization of state grant funding is that delays in payment by the state can cause hardships for disadvantaged communities such as the Cuyama Basin.
+Therefore, it would be appropriate to expedite payments associated with grant funding by DWR.

-8.2.2 Projects and Management Actions
+8.3.2 Projects and Management Actions